ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 ## Remove resources

-* Delete the cluster or only delete the Kubernetes artifacts created for the application.
+* Delete the cluster or only delete the Kubernetes artifacts created for the application if you plan to reuse the cluster.

 ## Related content